dwbai95/FDGT-master/README.md

 Future-heuristic Differential Graph Transformer for Traffic Flow Forecasting

 This is a PyTorch implementation of FDGT in the following paper: \
-Dewei Bai, Dawen Xia, et al. Future-heuristic Differential Graph Transformer for Traffic Flow Forecasting.
+Dewei Bai, et al. Future-heuristic Differential Graph Transformer for Traffic Flow Forecasting.